-66 Subparagraph 14, Paragraph 1, Article 1 of the Tax Code of the RK.
+72 Subparagraph 14, Paragraph 1, Article 1 of the Tax Code of the RK.

-67 This subparagraph is included in the Overview because notification and reporting requirements on the receipt and expenditure of funds from foreign sources may often be deemed a significant factor precluding NCOs from obtaining resources from various sources, thus directly affecting their financial sustainability.
+73 This subparagraph is included in the Overview because notification and reporting requirements on the receipt and expenditure of funds from foreign sources may often be deemed a significant factor precluding NCOs from obtaining resources from various sources, thus directly affecting their financial sustainability.

-- conducting public opinion studies and polls (except for public opinion polls and surveys conducted for commercial purposes), as well as the distribution and publication of their results; and - 3. collecting, analyzing, and disseminating all types of information, except when such activity is carried out for commercial purposes.
+- rendering legal assistance, including the distribution of legal information, protection, and representation of the interests of citizens and organizations, as well as consulting; - 2) conducting public opinion studies and polls (except for public opinion polls and surveys conducted for commercial purposes), as well as the distribution and publication of their results; and - collecting, analyzing, and disseminating all types of information, except when such activity is carried out for commercial purposes.

-The tax authorities should be informed not only about the receipt, but also about the expenditure of foreign funds in an amount exceeding one tenge.68 Moreover, information on recipients of funds and persons providing these funds, alongside with information regarding the amount of funds received and other data, is included in the database maintained by the State Revenue Committee under the Ministry of Finance of the RK (hereinafter SRC).69 In accordance with the 2018 edition of the Rules for Maintaining the Database, the information contained in the database was posted on the SRC's internet resource at www.kgd.gov.kz. where one could enter a BIN or ITN and see information about a particular recipient of foreign financing.70 However, Article 29 of the TC RK itself fails to mention the publication of the database altogether.
+The tax authorities should be informed not only about the receipt, but also about the expenditure of foreign funds in an amount exceeding one tenge.
+74 Moreover, information on recipients of funds and persons providing these funds, alongside with information regarding the amount of funds received and other data, is included in the database 75 maintained by the State Revenue Committee under the Ministry of Finance of the RK (hereinafter SRC).
+In accordance with the 2018 edition of the Rules for Maintaining the Database 76, the information contained in the database was posted on the SRC's internet resource at www.kgd.gov.kz. where one could enter a BIN 77 or ITN 78 and see information about a particular recipient of foreign financing.
+However, Article 29 of the TC RK itself fails to mention the publication of the database altogether.

 On December 21, 2022, amendments were made to Article 29 of the TC RK, according to which the SRC was mandated to publish on its internet resource a register of persons who have received money or other assets from foreign sources.
 The Rules for Maintaining the Database were also amended accordingly.
 Now, the SRC is obliged to publish the register every six months, not later than the 20th day of the month following the end of the reporting period.
 The register will contain the BIN or ITN, as well as the name of the organization or individual receiving foreign funding.
 The first such register will be published by September 2023.
-The SRC notes that the requirement of publication of the register is aimed at "increasing the lev-
+The SRC notes that the requirement of publication of the register is aimed at "increasing the level of trust of